devbnj/dltlite/README.md

 # dblite
+DBLite comprises a
+* Flow Engine with Append Only SQLite3,
+* Redis Pub-Sub,
-DBLite comprises a Flow Engine with Append Only SQLite3, Redis Pub-Sub, DBlite (Node-RED) Nodes to manage a (Few)Masters-(Many)Workers Distributed Ledger and Reconciliation.
+* DBlite (Node-RED) Nodes
+to manage a (Few)Masters-(Many)Workers Distributed Ledger and Reconciliation system.

 # Working with Cloud Provider.
 ## Two cloud providers are shown here Alibaba Cloud and AWS